xieweiAlex/English_Learning/words/2024/words-Dec-24.md

 ## Conversation
 > Happens in real life or audio/video that I can vivid recall with an imagery.

+I gave some pretty scathing feedback on that training though.

 So I was right.
 I took **a rash of** shit for two years, but...
 I was right.
 It's a lot of money, I get it.
 I can feel you judging me.
 That's **palpable**.